Browse the glossary using this index

 Funding Sources: Minnesota State Dept of Human Services–Deaf and Hard of Hearing Services Division

-Number of Individuals Served: approximately 55 deafblind adults with the majority residing in the Twin Cities metropolitan area.
+Number of Individuals Served: approximately 5o deafblind adults with the majority residing in the Twin Cities metropolitan area.
 Approximately 10 deafblind adults receive DBSM services in greater, outstate Minnesota.

 Certification/Endorsement: The program does not provide any certification or training CEUs at this time.

-Types of Service Requests: SSP: grocery shopping, Post Office, reading mail, assisting with online work, errands of daily living, guiding to health appointments, community events access and communication assistance for community groups such as beading craft class.
+Types of Service Requests: SSP and CN: grocery shopping, Post Office, reading mail, assisting with online work, errands of daily living, guiding or co-navigating to health appointments, community events access and communication assistance for community groups such as beading craft class.
 Adult Intervener: provide consistent Deafblind Intervener services to adults who benefit from assistance with: language or concept development; planning or initiating activities; socialization or strengthening peer networks; integrating into their home or community; personal autonomy and independence; and/or successful transition to adulthood.

 Training Requirements: DBSM employs staff with or without ASL skills.
-DBSM currently employs around 30 part-time, hourly SSP and Adult Intervener staff—around 25% of staff are Deaf or hard-of-hearing.
-Staff receive paid training on the basics of deaf-blindness, including simulation activities, sighted-guide techniques, and the basics of Protactile communication.
+DBSM currently employs around 30 part-time, hourly SSP, CN and Adult Intervener staff—around 15% of staff are Deaf or hard-of-hearing.
+Staff receive paid training on the basics of deaf-blindness, including simulation activities, human guide techniques, and the basics of Protactile communication.
 Adult Intervener staff receive additional training on Deafblind Intervention strategies and techniques.
 New hires are also trained to use the DBSM online time reporting system and work email.
-When possible, new staff are offered “on-the-job” training (mentoring) and they shadow an experienced SSP or Adult Intervener before taking assignments.
+When possible, new staff are offered “on-the-job” training (mentoring) and they shadow an experienced SSP, CN or Adult Intervener before taking assignments.

-Transportation: Staff may drive clients into the community as part of their SSP or Intervener work together but cannot give rides only.
+Transportation: Staff may drive clients into the community as part of their work together but cannot give rides only.

-SSP Pay Rate: SSP staff starting pay is $16 to $17 per hour depending on education and experience.
-Adult Intervener staff starting pay is $18 to $19 per hour depending on education and experience.
-Experience working as an Intervener or having completed a formal Intervener training course is required to be hired as an Adult Intervener.
-For full time SSP or Adult Intervener positions staff earn an additional $2 per hour plus benefits.
-SSPs and Adult Interveners also earn mileage reimbursement at the Minnesota DHS rate, currently $0.67 per mile (year 2024) for mileage driven while working with participants or driving long distances to meet participants.
+SSP Pay Rate: SSP and CN staff starting pay is $20 per hour.
+Adult Intervener staff starting pay is commensurate with CYFS program Intervener starting pay rates.
+Experience working as an Intervener or having completed a formal Intervener training course is required to begin working as an Adult Intervener.
+SSPs, CNs and Adult Interveners also earn mileage reimbursement at the Minnesota DHS rate, for mileage driven while working with participants or driving long distances to meet participants.

 Minnesota Department of Human Services - Deaf and Hard of Hearing Services Division funds the DeafBlind Consumer Directed Services Grant Program, administered by A New Direction, Inc.